sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-transactions/default-transaction-process-options/index.md

 ## Operator actions

-The New Sharetribe allows you to act on behalf of your users if needed.
+Sharetribe allows you to act on behalf of your users if needed.
 In the default product purchase transaction process, there are three options (8): cancelling a transaction after it has been purchased; and either cancelling the transaction or marking it as received after a dispute has occurred.
 Cancelling the transaction includes refunding the Stripe payment in both cases.

 These actions are taken from the Console.
 You need to navigate to the transaction in question, and then choose the action from the right hand